 An economic Operation without federal support systems (EEG) is hardly obtainable

 The question of suitable follow-up concepts for a further economic operation of biogas plants is highly precarious these days.
-Güsewell et al. (2023) underline that to this day, the operation of biogas plants in Germany without federal support systems (EEG) is only economic under favorable conditions.
-By working out a guideline, Baumkötter et al. (2020) are delineating a solid framework that compares different follow-up concepts linked to the practical applicability for plant operators.
-The current political discussions are still not clear about the option for a continued compensation period over ten years.
-Plant operators have the option to choose other options besides the EEG to prevent the need for decommissioning.
+Güsewell et al. (2023) underline that to this day, the operation of biogas plants in Germany without federal support systems (EEG) is only economically viable under favorable conditions.
+By developing a guideline, Baumkötter et al. (2020) delineate a solid framework for comparing different follow-up concepts in terms of practical applicability for plant operators.
+The current political discussions are still not clear about the option for a continued compensation period of over ten years.
+Plant operators can choose alternatives to the EEG to avoid decommissioning.

 Follow-up concepts besides the EEG